My Child Is Smart but Can't Focus: How Can I Help?

 How to help your child improve their focus

+Focus — or attention, as you may hear our Executive Function coaches refer to it — is an essential Executive Function skill.
+Developing it now can benefit children for years to come.
+Focus means applying concentration on completing a specific task, absorbing information, or actively listening to a person speak.
+Focus is a skill that’s used in every aspect of your child’s life, from school to chores at home.
+However, in many cases, you may not recognize that your child has trouble focusing until it’s reflected in their schoolwork.
 A lack of focus doesn’t mean a lack of intelligence.
 Not only can anyone struggle to focus sometimes, but it’s especially a challenge for those with ADHD.
 If your child is smart but they’re having trouble focusing, there are ways that you can help them develop the skill.

-- Help them avoid procrastination — We’re all guilty of putting off responsibilities from time to time, but that can make it even harder to focus when the time comes to actually do them.
-Procrastination is often the result of low interest in a task, making it difficult to concentrate.
+• Help them avoid procrastination — We’re all guilty of delaying our responsibilities from time to time (some of us more often than others!), but putting them off can make it even harder to focus when the time comes to actually do them.
+Procrastination is often the result of low interest in a task or uncomfortable emotions about the task, which can both make it difficult to concentrate.
 Procrastination can also lead to your child feeling rushed due to deadlines, preventing them from focusing on the quality of the work just to get it done.
 Encourage them to start tasks as soon as possible, even if it doesn’t all get done at one time.
+If your child is experiencing uncomfortable emotions about a task, try addressing those before getting started.

 The importance of focus for your child’s future